 TV Channels – While we compare streaming service channel packages in this article, it is limited to popular channels.
 You can get a full channel listing for each live TV streaming services below:

 - fuboTV Channel List

 - Vidgo Channel List

 - Sling TV Channel List

 In the chart below, you will see columns like “S+$10.”
 This is due to sling having various add-on packages.
 Each letter is a separate add-on package with a dollar amount indicating the cost of that add-on package.

 Since it varies based on location, I recommend you check out my guide to watching local channels for more information on what each service offers in regard to your local NBC, ABC, FOX, CBS, etc.

 Ultimately, Hulu Live TV and YouTube TV offer all the major networks in the most markets in the country.
 They are the best option for local networks.
 AT&T TV Now is also a decent option.
-FuboTV is behind those followed by Sling TV.
+FuboTV is behind those as they lack access to ABC, followed by Sling TV which only services larger markets, and then Vidgo which only carries ABC and Fox in limited markets.
 Philo TV currently isn’t offering local channels.

 Regional Sports Network Comparison